LEARN MORE ABOUT THE BAIL PROCESS

 Typically the 15-10% premium is fully earned once the bail bond is posted with a jail or court.
 That is how bail agents and their surety companies make their money and pay their bills.

-For this service, the defendant is charged a premium (typically 15% of the bail amount in California).
+For this service, the defendant is charged a premium (typically 15% of the bail amount in North Carolina).
 For example, if the bail amount in $10,000.00, the premium charged is $1,500.00.
 Prior to the posting of the surety bond, the defendant, friend or relative must contact a licensed bail agent.
 You can contact us at 704-807-6129.
 Once a bail agent is contacted, an interview or appointment will be immediately scheduled.